 Originally incorporated as Daybreak Uranium, Inc., ("Daybreak Uranium") under the laws of the State of Washington on March 11, 1955, Daybreak Uranium was organized to explore for, acquire, and develop mineral properties in the Western United States.
-During 2005, management of the Company decided to enter the crude oil and exploration and production industry.
+In August 1955, the assets of Morning Sun Uranium, Inc. were acquired by Daybreak Uranium.
+In May 1964, Daybreak Uranium changed its name to Daybreak Mines, Inc. During 2005, management of the Company decided to enter the crude oil and exploration and production industry.
 On October 25, 2005, the Company shareholders approved a name change from Daybreak Mines, Inc. to Daybreak Oil and Gas, Inc. (referred to herein as "Daybreak" or the "Company") to better reflect the business of the Company.

 All of the Company's crude oil production is sold under contracts which are market-sensitive.
 Accordingly, the Company's financial condition, results of operations, and capital resources are highly dependent upon prevailing market prices of, and demand for, crude oil.
 These commodity prices are subject to wide fluctuations and market uncertainties due to a variety of factors that are beyond the control of the Company.
-These factors include the level of global demand for petroleum products, foreign supply of crude oil, the establishment of and compliance with production quotas by oil-exporting countries, the relative strength of the U.S. dollar, weather conditions, the price and availability of alternative fuels, and overall economic conditions, both foreign and domestic.
+These factors include the level of global demand for petroleum products; foreign supply of crude oil; the establishment of and compliance with production quotas by oil-exporting countries; the relative strength of the U.S. dollar; weather conditions; the price and availability of alternative fuels; overall economic conditions, both foreign and domestic; crude oil price disputes between Russia and Saudi Arabia; and national and international pandemics like the coronavirus outbreak.